 Not only is a noisy garage door annoying, but it could also be a warning sign that something is about to break.
 The Door Company (TDC), California’s garage door installation and repair specialists explain that this complex system of pulleys, cables, and springs can be responsible for making your garage door noisy.

-“There are many causes of a noisy garage doors, but it is important to locate the problem before it breaks or starts annoying the neighbors,” said TDC President, President Mark Stuenkel.
-“Some problems have simple solutions that can be easily implemented; however some garage door repairs are more complex, requiring a service professional.
+“There are many causes of noisy garage doors, but it is important to locate the problem before it breaks or starts annoying the neighbors,” said TDC President, President Mark Stuenkel.
+“Some problems have simple solutions that can be easily implemented; however, some garage door repairs are more complex, requiring a service professional.

 Steps to help quiet a noisy garage door:

 Tighten All Parts

 - Snug up all the nuts and bolts on your garage door and check for worn parts and replace them where needed.
 When this is done, spray all the moving components with garage door lubricant.

 - Many track rollers have unsealed bearings that self-destruct after years of rolling around in the garage.
 The wear can be so severe that the rollers actually wobble as the door operates.
 If your rollers are worn, consider replacing them with nylon rollers with sealed bearings, which are quieter.